rbhaskar-kosuru/Final-Project-Group4/Code/README.md

 - Run **`LSTM_train.py`**   first
 - Make sure model_LSTM.pt and LSTM_vectorizer.json are in the same directory as model_predict.py.
 - Run **`model_predict.py`**
-- Follow the instructions to enter the review.
-Enter 'Submit' at the end of the review and click Enter.
+- Follow the instructions to write the review.
+Type 'Submit' at the end of the review and click Enter.

 ---
 ## Streamlit